 Staying in touch through phone calls, email, and social media is great.
 But when an insured's renewal period is approaching, it’s important to schedule a face-to-face meeting.

 Just like the onboarding process offered you an opportunity to walk your new accounts through their policy and answer any questions, the renewal offers that same opportunity.
-Plus, your insureds can let you know of any issues they had with the policy and anything they’d like to see change for the upcoming year—so you can do whatever you need to do (whether that’s shop for better rates, adjust their coverage, or provide a better customer service experience) to make sure their needs are taken care of.
+Plus, your clients can let you know of any issues they had with the policy and anything they’d like to see change for the upcoming year—so you can do whatever you need to do (whether that’s shop for better rates, adjust their coverage, or provide a better customer service experience) to make sure their needs are taken care of.

 Before the policy renews, schedule a time to meet with all the policyholders.
 If you’re dealing with a huge book of business and, logistically, don’t have the time to meet with each insured individually, focus on your most important clients—whether that’s the most lucrative clients or the clients you feel are the most at risk for not renewing their policy and taking their business elsewhere.

 When you sign a new account, ask them what they want and need out of the relationship—and make sure to follow through and deliver.
-Send out periodic surveys to ask your insureds about how things are going—and to see if there’s anything they’d like to see improved.
+Send out periodic surveys to ask your clients about how things are going—and to see if there’s anything they’d like to see improved.
 If an insured does decide to leave to work with another agent, try to schedule an exit interview so you can see where things went wrong—and how you can improve in the future.